Skip to content

 This illustrates that we need to conserve regional biodiversity to support our ecosystem services even when local biodiversity is not declining. https://onlinelibrary.wiley.com/doi/10.1111/ele.13874

 The paper is lead by James Hagan, an ex MSc student from our department at VUB and Tropimundo alumnus.
-He’s enrolled at the University of Gothenburg under supervision of Lars Gamfeldt and co-supervised by Bram.

 A process based metacommunity framework – new paper in Ecology Letters